Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.09.22 - Version 9.2

+- Add Shift + Clic to change active day even if the related option is disabled.
 - Improve visual month to display active day before month name.
 - Improve alert box for big calendar generation to disable option to ask confirmation.
-- Improved display of lists of web links by moving those in the current language to the top.
+- Improve web links menus to display those in the current language to the top.
 - Fix date difference from visual month context menu when starting day is after the actual or selected.
 - Some fixes and improvements.
 - Otimize code.